Connect Amperity Bridge to Google BigQuery

 From Google BigQuery

-A sync from Google BigQuery to Amperity requires configuration steps to be made in both Amperity and Google BigQuery.
+A connection from Google BigQuery to Amperity requires configuration steps to be made in both Amperity and Google BigQuery.

 1. Get details